Search

 • University College Freiburg (Freiburg, Germany)

-By studying at one of our Liberal Arts partners, you will gain a unique understanding of the approach taken to liberal education within different educational cultures.
-This will allow you to gain an understanding of the global context of your degree.
+By studying at one of our Liberal Arts partners, you will gain a unique understanding of the global context of your degree and how Liberal education is approached in different educational cultures.
 The year spent studying abroad will not contribute towards the overall grade of your degree, however, it will be recorded on your Higher Education Achievement Report (HEAR).

-During your study abroad experience, you will develop knowledge and understanding of a different culture.
+During your study abroad experience, you will also benefit from the knowledge and understanding gained from experiencing of a different culture.
 Although the teaching is in English at our partner institutions, we strongly encourage students to acquire competency in another language while studying abroad.

-As a Liberal Arts student, you will have priority on these two-week intensive modules.
+As a Liberal Arts student, you will have priority on these two-week intensive modules and they will count towards your optional core requirements on your degree course.
 You can study both if you would like to stay in Venice for a month!
-Venice is a fascinating case study for problem-based learning about sustainability challenges and for exploring traditions of resistance from the Renaissance to the present day.
+Venice is a fascinating case study for problem-based learning; from sustainability challenges to exploring traditions of resistance from the Renaissance to the present day.
 These modules can be taken after your second year (or your third year if you take a study abroad/work placement year).
 The work you do on these modules will count towards your final year of study.
+There is no additional tuition fee for these modules, though students are responsible for the costs of travel, accommodation, and subsistence while in Venice.

 For more information about studying abroad please see our Study Abroad pages.